 Christmas is fun with little kids.
 Your budget can go a long way when buying toys and trinkets, but honestly, do they need to open 15 presents?
 They can’t process that much stuff mentally.

 Dave Ramsey has an excellent article on this subject, and great suggestions to manage your gift-giving.
 As my kids have grown older, we have moved to a more minimalistic holiday.
 We do stocking stuffers, cash, and a couple of gifts from Santa.

 I no longer believe Christmas is stressful because I let my kids do the work.
 They mostly shop after Christmas.
 Things are on sale, and they can get what they want at bargain prices.
 In turn, this means their dollar goes further.

 I recently heard this suggestion for giving gifts: something you want, something you need, something to wear, and something to read.
 Four gifts.
 I might try that this year.

 The best way to get the kid’s focus off themselves is to do a mission project with them.

 We have done all of these in the past.
-As a family, we have found feeding the homeless the most meaningful, and we do it to this day.
+As a family, we have found feeding those without a home the most meaningful as it sets the right tone for the season.

 3. Lose Hope